| Title: | Multilevel Modeling of Dendroclimatical Fluctuations |

 test |

-optional character string specifying the type of sum of
+optional character string specifying the |

 type |

-optional character string specifying the type of sum
+optional character string specifying the |

 adjustSigma |